robonet-tech/docs/docs/index.md

 <div class="box">

 ### For Traders: Chat Interface
 For non-technical users who want a guided experience.
-Describe your strategy in plain English.
+Describe your strategy in plain language.

 [Get Started with Chat →](/guide/chat-interface)